bkosaraju/inferencer/README.md

 inference noun:

-A guess that you make or an opinion that you form based on the information that you have:
+A guess that you make or an opinion that you form based on the information that you have

+Inferencer is a Spark library for which curate files through given input parameters and load thenm into target, source can be HDFS,S3,Local filesystem to another distributed/local filesystem with Schema retained formats(preferred parquet/ORC/Avro)

+in case of target is a table, the library automatically extract the target schema and infer the same, in case of target is a distributed or local filesystem, we need to pass the schema as ddl,avro,json format.

 The following application will load the data into target using the given input parameters.